ww44ss/Exascalar-Analysis-/README.md

 The program saves the files in a foled called "results"

 currently the data saved are:
- "exascalar"    "green500rank" "top500rank"   "rmax"         "power"        "mflopswatt"   "computer"
+ "exascalar" The computed Exacalar Value "green500rank" The rank of the system in the Green 500 (Efficiency) "top500rank"   The rank of the system in the Top500 (Performance) "rmax"  System Performance
+ "power"  System Power
+ "mflopswatt"   Efficiency
+ "computer" A descriptive name of the computer

 #####Exascalar_Trend.R
   This program creates a plot of the most recent Green500 data and plots the trend lines of the Top and Median exascalar.